How to connect a GoPro to VDO.Ninja

 iPad via USB

-Some iPads seem to support USB camera support, so using an HDMI to USB adapter with an iPad may allow for connecting a GoPro to VDO.Ninja on the iPad.
+Some iPads support USB camera connections, and using an HDMI to USB adapter may enable GoPro streaming through an iPad.

 Screen-sharing the GoPro video preview on Android